Phineas and Ferb: Star Wars: Viewership

 The special was viewed by 2.5 million viewers.
-In Israel, the special drew an estimated 497,006 viewers.

 Critical reception

 Nerdist's Amy Ratcliffe stated "The mix proves to be an amusing one, and you don't have to be familiar with Phineas and Ferb to enjoy the mash-up."
 Matt Blum from GeekDad called it "one of the best Star Wars cartoons ever, and a terrific episode of Phineas and Ferb as well".
 Rick Ellis of Allyourscreens.com wrote that the special "retains the best of Phineas and Ferb while including an impressively funny collection of Star Wars references, inside jokes and facts that only a hardcore fan might catch".

 Broadcast

 Before the premiere, the episode was made available to verified users of the Watch Disney Channel app as well as Disney XD on Demand on July 19, 2014.
 The special premiered in the United States on Disney Channel on July 26, 2014 and premiered on Disney XD on August 4, 2014 and on Disney Channel Australia and New Zealand and Disney XD Australia.
 In Canada, the special premiered on August 8, 2014 on Family Channel and premiered on August 17, 2014 on Disney XD.
 In Southeast Asia, a release date of August 17, 2014 was announced.